Moguri/prototype-mercury/docs/gdd.rst

 Various requirements in the game are determined by "tags."
 Some examples of requirements include:

-* what jobs a Golem has access to
+* what jobs a golem has access to
-* what breeds a trainer has access to
+* what breeds a Golemist has access to

-Monsters and trainers each have a pool of tags.
+Golems and Golemists each have a pool of tags.
 To determine eligibility the item being checked for (e.g., a job) is compared to the appropriate tag pool.
 If all tags on the item are present in the tag pool, the requirements are met.
 In other words, the required tags are an "all of" relationship.

-A trainer's tag pool contains:
+A Golemist's tag pool contains:

 * Any "personal tags" acquired

-A monster's tag pool contains:
+A golem's tag pool contains:

-* The trainer's tags
+* The Golemist's tags
 * The breed's tags
 * A tag for each item in a Cartesian product of available jobs and their levels.
-  For example, a monster with three levels in :ref:`job-squire` and two levels in :ref:`job-ruinsmith` will have the following tags:
+  For example, a golem with three levels in :ref:`job-squire` and two levels in :ref:`job-ruinsmith` will have the following tags:

    * ``job_squire_1``
    * ``job_squire_2``